Ajjah: British mandate era

 In the 1922 census of Palestine, conducted by the British Mandate authorities, the village had a population of 500 Muslims, increasing in the 1931 census to 643 Muslims, in 142 houses.

 In the 1944/5 statistics the population of Ajja was 890 Muslims, with a total of 11,027 dunams of land, according to an official land and population survey.
 Of this, 737 dunams were used for plantations and irrigable land, 5,605 dunams for cereals, while 23 dunams were built-up (urban) land.

 Jordanian era

 In the wake of the 1948 Arab–Israeli War, and after the 1949 Armistice Agreements, Ajjah came under Jordanian rule.

 The Jordanian census of 1961 found 1,190 inhabitants.

 Post-1967

 Since the 1967 Six-Day War, Ajjah has been under Israeli occupation.
 In 1978, the Medieval fortress still crowned the summit of the village, and around it were buildings from the 16th and 17th CE, and two mosques.
+Under the Oslo Accords, most of this town was assigned to Area A, with political control and security responsibilities assigned to the Palestinian National Authority.

+Demography

+Local origins

+Residents of Ajjah originally came from many locations, including Jerusalem, Galilee (Alma), and Beita.